 Here at Time Doctor, we’ve become obsessed with outsourcing.
 It’s how we’ve managed to grow our business from a two person, intercontinental company, to a fast growing startup of 50 people.

 The way in which online outsourcing has become so ubiquitous has been a key driver in our growth, and the growth of several startups.

-So, let’s look at outsourcing trends in 2016 and see just how the industry is fairing.
+But, for this article let’s look at outsourcing trends in 2021 and see just how the industry is fairing.

 Online outsourcing sits at the intersection of several large industries: local hiring, temporary staffing services, and traditional outsourcing.

 - Local Hiring: $1.6 Trillion spent on U.S. knowledge workers

 - Temporary Staffing Services: $98 Billion in the U.S. alone and $416 Billion worldwide

 - Traditional Outsourcing: $146 Billion spent just in the IT industry

 These industries have spawned a new generation of outsourcing opportunities where employers can leverage a variety of different online technologies and services to connect directly with freelancers, virtual assistants, and knowledge based workers.

 Over the past few years, the amount of money spent in online outsourcing has grown significantly.
 By analyzing the revenue growth of three popular online talent marketplaces, it’s evident that businesses are increasingly spending resources on these platforms for both full time staffing and temporary staffing solutions.